lllyasviel/ControlNet-v1-1-nightly/README.md

 1. This inpainting ControlNet is trained with 50\% random masks and 50\% random optical flow occlusion masks.
 This means the model can not only support the inpainting application but also work on video optical flow warping.
 Perhaps we will provide some example in the future (depending on our workloads).
 2. This gradio demo does not include post-processing.
 Ideally, you need to post-process the latent image in each diffusion iteration and post-process the image after vae decoding, so that the unmasked area keeps unchanged.
 However, this is complicated to implement and perhaps a better idea is to make it in a1111.
 In this gradio example, the outputs are just the original outputs from diffusion, and the unmasked area in your image may change because of the vae or diffusion process.

+Update 2023/May/03: ControlNet's inpaint without changing unmasked areas is [implemented in a1111](https://github.com/Mikubill/sd-webui-controlnet/discussions/1143).
+It supports arbitrary base models/LoRAa, and can work together with arbitrary number of other ControlNets.

 Non-cherry-picked batch test with random seed 12345 ("a handsome man"):

 ![img](github_docs/imgs/inpaint_1.png)